10up/Engineering-Best-Practices/_includes/markdown/CSS.md

 Key requirements:

-* Text must scale to at least 200% of its original size
+* Text must scale to at least 200% of its original size.
-* Content should reflow without requiring horizontal scrolling
+* Content should reflow without requiring horizontal scrolling.
-* All functionality must remain accessible and usable
+* All functionality must remain accessible and usable.
-* Sticky headers should not dominate the viewport—ensure they occupy a reasonable portion of the screen at high zoom levels
+* Sticky headers should not dominate the viewport—ensure they occupy a reasonable portion of the screen at high zoom levels.

 Use responsive design techniques with relative units (rem, em, %) rather than fixed pixel values, and test your components at various zoom levels during development.
 For detailed guidance, see [WCAG 2.2 Understanding Reflow](https://www.w3.org/WAI/WCAG22/Understanding/reflow.html).